How the Decision Control OS Governs GTM Execution Under Uncertainty

 • and capital optimization demands.

-Organizations will increasingly compete based on:
+Organizations will increasingly compete based on: the quality of their intelligence infrastructure.

 Why Most AI Companies Are Building the Wrong Thing